Step Aerobics Calories Burned: 185 lb, 30 Min & METs

 How many calories does step aerobics burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 272 calories during 30 minutes of step aerobics.
-This is based on a MET value of 7.5.
+A person weighing 160 lbs (73 kg) burns approximately 278 calories during 30 minutes of step aerobics.
+This is based on a MET value of 7.3 for aerobic step, 6-8 inch step.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of step aerobics?

-The MET (Metabolic Equivalent of Task) value for step aerobics is 7.5.
-This means step aerobics burns 7.5 times more energy than sitting at rest.
+The default MET (Metabolic Equivalent of Task) value for step aerobics is 7.3, while the selected training style uses MET 7.3.
+This means aerobic step, 6-8 inch step burns 7.3 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is step aerobics good for weight loss?

-Yes, step aerobics is an effective exercise for weight loss.
-With a MET value of 7.5, it burns a significant number of calories per session.
-A 160-lb person burns about 544 calories per hour.
+Yes, step aerobics can be effective for weight loss when performed intensely enough.
+With a selected MET value of 7.3, a 160-lb person burns about 556 calories per hour.
 Combined with a balanced diet, regular step aerobics can help create the calorie deficit needed for weight loss.

 How does body weight affect calories burned during step aerobics?

 Body weight significantly impacts calorie burn during step aerobics.
-A 120-lb person burns about 204 calories in 30 minutes, while a 250-lb person burns approximately 425 calories in the same time.
+At the selected MET value of 7.3, a 120-lb person burns about 209 calories in 30 minutes, while a 250-lb person burns approximately 435 calories in the same time.
 This is because moving a heavier body requires more energy, regardless of the activity being performed.

 What muscles does step aerobics work?